Graduate Requirements

 Option in Collaborative Piano: If collaborative piano as related field is desired, the applicant will present a screening audition for the collaborative faculty once coursework has begun.

-All new MM and DMA students who do not hold a BM in Performance from UNT must take the Graduate Piano Literature Examination to determine deficiencies in this area.
+All new MM and DMA students who do not hold a BM in Performance from UNT must take the Graduate Piano Literature Examination.
 This exam is administered during new graduate orientation.

 Saxophone